Brennall/HFH-SRD/Chapter06.md

 - Small melee weapons designed exclusively for one-handed use, such as hand axes, javelins, and short swords, always deal 1d6 points of damage.

-- Medium melee weapons designed for both one- or two-handed use, such as flails, battle axes, maces, morning stars, picks, spears, swords, and warhammers, deal 1d6 points of damage when wielded one-handed, or 1d8 points of damage when wielded two-handed.
+- Medium melee weapons designed for both one- or two-handed use, such as flails, battle axes, maces, picks, spears, swords, and warhammers, deal 1d6 points of damage when wielded one-handed, or 1d8 points of damage when wielded two-handed.

-- Large melee weapons designed exclusively for two-handed use, such as polearms and two-handed swords, deal 1d10 points of damage.
+- Large melee weapons designed exclusively for two-handed use, such as morning stars, polearms, and two-handed swords, deal 1d10 points of damage.
 Such weapons penalize the wielder's Initiative roll by 1, however.

 - Thrown daggers, darts, and sling stones deal 1d4 points of damage.
 All arrows and crossbow bolts deal 1d6 points of damage.